Automorphisms and quotients of Calabi-Yau threefolds of type $A$: Hodge numbers and fundamental group of quotients of

 \begin{remark} Similar to Remark \ref{notranslation}, we assume that the Galois group $G'$ of the cover a Calabi-Yau $3$-fold of type $K$ does not contains any element of type $(id,t)$ where $t$ is a translation on the elliptic curve.
 Thus, we say a \emph{Calabi-Yau $3$-fold of type $K$ with the group $G'$}. \end{remark}

 By looking at the tables in Appendix \ref{appendix}, case (ii) of Corollary \ref{fundgroup} appears only for two groups $\Upsilon \le \text{Aut}(X)$ and in both cases the desingularization $Y$'s of $X/\Upsilon$ are Calabi-Yau $3$-folds of type $K$ with the group $(\bZ/2\bZ)^2$.
+More precisely,

 \begin{corollary} Let $Y$ be a Calabi-Yau $3$-fold of type $K$ with the group $(\bZ/2\bZ)^2$ obtained as desingularization of $X/\Upsilon$ with $X\in\cF^A_{\fD_4}$ and $\Upsilon \le \textup{Aut}(X)$.
 The followings hold. \begin{romanenumerate} \item If $\Upsilon=\langle \alpha_X \rangle$ is induced by $\alpha_{A}(\ul{z})=(z_1, z_2, z_3+\dfrac{1}{2})\in \textup{Aut}(A)$, the $(\bZ/2\bZ)^2$-étale cover is isomorphic to Km$_2(B)\times E''$ where Km$_2(B)$ is the Kummer surface and $E''=E'/\alpha_{A}$.